-(ii) The proof for this part is similar to the above proof for (i) and is thus omitted here. $\hfill \Box$
+(ii) The proof for this part follows the same token as the above proof for (i) and is thus omitted here.

-This duality relationship can offer important insights on system performance issues, in addition to providing solutions to the LMM rate allocation and the LMM node lifetime problems.
-For example, in Section 1, we pointed out the potential bias (fairness) issue associated with the network capacity maximization objective (i.e., sum of rates from all nodes).
+This duality relationship offers important insights on system performance issues, in addition to providing solutions to the LMM rate allocation and the LMM node lifetime problems.
+For example, in Section I, we pointed out the potential bias (fairness) issue associated with the network capacity maximization objective (i.e., sum of rates from all nodes).
 It is interesting to see that there is a dual fairness issue under the node lifetime problem.
 In particular, the objective of maximizing the sum of node lifetimes among all nodes also leads to a bias (or fairness) problem because this objective would only favor those nodes that consume energy at a small rate.
-As a result, certain nodes will have much larger lifetimes while some other nodes will be penalized with much smaller lifetimes.
+As a result, certain nodes will have much larger lifetimes while some other nodes will be penalized with much smaller lifetimes, although the sum of node lifetimes is maximized.

-5. NUMERICAL INVESTIGATION
+VI.
+NUMERICAL INVESTIGATION

 In this section, we use numerical results to illustrate our SLP-PA algorithm to the LMM rate allocation problem and compare it with other approaches.
-We also use numerical results to illustrate the duality relationship between the LMM rate allocation problem and the LMM node lifetime problem.
+We also use numerical results to illustrate the duality between the LMM rate allocation problem and the LMM node lifetime problem.